unilincoln/RDM/training/pubcite.md

 ## Benefits to sharing/publishing

-There are many additional reasons why releasing data can be in a researcher's interests:
+There are many additional reasons why releasing/publishing data can be in a researcher's interests:

-1. Open access to data supports research integrity and verification of results; reduces fraud
+1. Supports research integrity and verification of results; improves research governance and integrity; reduces fraud
-2. Enables re-use of data both within and across discipline boundaries, enabling new interdisciplinary data-driven research
+2. Enables and stimulates re-use of data both within and across discipline boundaries, enabling new interdisciplinary data-driven research
 3. Discovery facilitates new collaboration between research groups
 4. A discipline of openness encourages clear and unambiguous practice (data must be well-documented before it can be released!)
 5. Re-use of data increases citations and evidence of impact